Back to California

 Virtual Health Hub for Rural Communities Pilot Program

-This law establishes a pilot program to improve health care access for farmworkers in rural areas by setting up virtual health hubs with the help of community organizations.
+This law establishes a pilot program to provide health services to farmworkers in rural areas through virtual health hubs, funded by grants and managed by the State Department of Public Health.

 What This Bill Does

-• Establishes the Virtual Health Hub for Rural Communities Pilot Program to expand health services for farmworkers in rural communities.
+• Establishes the Virtual Health Hub for Rural Communities Pilot Program to improve access to healthcare for farmworkers in rural communities.

-• Requires the State Department of Public Health to distribute grants to partnerships of two separate community-based organizations to establish and deploy virtual health hubs.
+• Requires the State Department of Public Health to distribute grants to partnerships of two community-based organizations to set up virtual health hubs.

-• Specifies that each partnership must deploy at least one virtual health hub in a rural area based on farmworker population and access to healthcare.
+• Specifies that each partnership must establish at least one virtual health hub with necessary equipment like computers, Wi-Fi, and exam rooms.

-• Sets criteria for selecting grant recipients, such as having experience serving medically underserved communities.
+• Sets criteria for selecting grant recipients based on their history of serving medically underserved communities.

-• Requires the Department of Public Health to report on the program's progress and results after two years.
+• Requires the State Department of Public Health to report back to the Legislature after two years about how well the program is working.

 Who It Names or Affects

-• Farmworkers in rural areas with limited access to health care
+• Farmworkers in rural areas who will have better access to health services through virtual health hubs.

-• Community-based organizations that partner to set up virtual health hubs
+• Community-based organizations that can apply for grants to set up and run virtual health hubs.

 Terms To Know